ana-maria-petre/data-visualization-app/README.md

-# data-visualization-app
-A Python desktop app for CSV data visualization and K-Means clustering.
-Interactive data analysis tool with charts and histograms.
 # Data Visualization and Classification App

 **A Python desktop application for interactive data exploration, visualization, and unsupervised classification using K-Means clustering.**